TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-nodejs.md

 **Application Insights is causing my application to crash**<br>

 Please note that when your app crashes, we "rethrow" your error so that we can send telemetry about it and still let your app crash as usual.
-This causes the SDK to show on the top of your callstack when debugging, even if the crash originated elsewhere in your app.
-However, we remove ourselves from your callstack in the resulting telemetry.
+This causes the SDK to show on the top of your call stack when debugging, even if the crash originated elsewhere in your app.
+However, we remove ourselves from your call stack in the resulting telemetry.

 If removing app insights from your application resolves the crashes, you can try the following: